taustation-fan/players-guide/taustation.md

 * you have completed one of the "Anatomy" University courses, available on the Nouveau Limoges station

+Regeneration might be slightly faster if you stay longer in your hotel room.

 Regeneration is slower if you are confined to the Sick Bay or the Brig.

 Consuming a VIP package or a ration and levelling up immediately